 -

-Not a Quick Fix: Results take time and consistency, disappointing those seeking rapid weight loss.
+Not a Quick Fix: Results take time and consistency, disappointing those seeking rapid traditionally used as part of a balanced wellness routine.

 -